You can keep your club and membership active and thriving by:

 Assess your club regularly to learn what works and what doesn't.
 Ask yourself: Do your members reflect the diverse professions and cultures in your community?
 Are you achieving your club’s goals?
 What qualities make your club attractive to new members?

 Use the Club Assessment Tools to evaluate your club’s strengths.
-Find more ideas for evaluating your club in the Strategies for Attracting and Engaging Members guide.
+Find more ideas for evaluating your club in the guide Strengthening Your Membership: Creating Your Membership Development Plan.

 Your district leaders can also offer solutions.
 Contact your assistant governor, district membership committee, or district governor, if you feel your club could use a boost.

 How do I find new members?

 Rotarians join and stay with their clubs primarily because they seek opportunities for community service, fellowship, and friendship.
 Many of the non-Rotarians you know are looking for the same things.
 Invite them to help with your service projects, attend a networking night, or participate in a club get-together and help them see for themselves how Rotary connects leaders to make a positive change.